eficode-academy/kubernetes-katas/00-setup-kubectl-linux.md

 $ curl -LO https://storage.googleapis.com/kubernetes-release/release/v1.7.5/bin/linux/amd64/kubectl && chmod +x ./kubectl && sudo mv ./kubectl /usr/local/bin/kubectl
 ```

 Kubectl is a *go* binary which allows you to execute commands on your cluster.
 Your cluster could be a single node VM, such as [minikube](https://github.com/kubernetes/minikube), or a set of VMs on your local computer or somewhere on a host in your data center, a bare-metal cluster, or a cluster provided by any of the cloud providers - as a service - such as GCP.
+In any case, the person who sets up the kubernetes cluster will provide you with the credentials to access the cluster.
+Normally it the credentials are in a form of a file called `.kube/config`, which is generated automatically when you provision a kubernetes cluster using `minikube` , `kubeadm` or `kube-up.sh` or any other methods.

+For the remainder of this workshop, we assume you have a Kubernetes cluster on google cloud.
+For instructions on connecting to various types of Kubernetes clusters, check [this article](https://kubernetes.io/docs/tasks/tools/install-kubectl/#configure-kubectl)

 **Note:** Due to restrictions with virtualization inside a virtual machine (nested virtualization), you cannot run minikube on cloud VMs.
-Minikube is a part of the Kubernetes open source project, with the single goal of getting a simple cluster up and running with just one virtual machine acting as node.
+Minikube is a part of the Kubernetes open source project, with the single goal of getting a simple cluster up and running with just one virtual machine acting as a master+worker node.
+So, if you want to use minikube, you will have to set it up on a physical PC, such as your personal/work computer.

-For the remainder of this workshop, we assume you have a Kubernetes cluster on google cloud.
-For instructions on connecting to various types of Kubernetes cluster, check [this article](https://kubernetes.io/docs/tasks/tools/install-kubectl/#configure-kubectl)

 ## Authenticate to your Google k8s cluster:
 To authenticate against your cluster, you will need a gmail account.
 Then, run: